 Booking first, even on the day, could save money.
 See the Cheap Airport Parking guide for the full technique, plus safety tips, how to snaffle hidden local discounts and more.

 Sounds too good to be true, but some firms let you hire campervans and motorhomes in Australia and the USA for a dollar a day.

-These are relocations - you're picking up and dropping off the vehicles at specific locations, so there's less choice, but a wide range of journeys you can do.
+These are relocations - you're picking up and dropping off the vehicles at specific locations, so there's less choice.
+But there's still a wide range of journeys you can do.

 The same applies in the USA - see Apollo for more information.